About the Swimming Academy

 Generation Swimming Academy Only learners will pay R130.00 per lesson.

 We offer these classes for children that are ready to do advanced drills and prepare the learners for training sessions.
 Our emphasis is on stroke technique which is continued in the training classes.
 The squad classes will have up to 8 children per lesson.
-This is for children who have a love for swimming and a competitive drive.
+This class is for children who have a love for swimming and a competitive drive.
 We will focus on swimming and stroke techniques, including the breathing, kicking and arm strokes that need to be in sync.
 When children start swimming we can see what their strongest stroke will be right from the beginning.
 Swimming is a great form of fitness and rehabilitation, as it uses many muscles that we would never think we use.

 We aim to make your baby’s early swimming experience a memorable and happy time in a relaxed environment.
 We present the babies with challenges that are age appropriate.
 The key factor in bonding with a baby, is for them to experience a loving environment, while learning too.
 Our lessons are fun but structured.
 We have a gentle approach to get the children used to going under the water in a controlled manner.
 Swimming improves cardiovascular fitness, coordination and balance by forcing babies to move.